nixworks/public/news/2010/08/30/index.md

 ##### rocket launcher
 ### [4 people are killed and 3 others are injured due to a rocket launcher explosion in Pursat Province, northwestern Cambodia. ](/news/2010/08/30/4-people-are-killed-and-3-others-are-injured-due-to-a-rocket-launcher-explosion-in-pursat-province-northwestern-cambodia.md)
-_Context: Pursat Province, rocket launcher, Cambodia_
+_Context: rocket launcher, Cambodia, Pursat Province_

 ##### Russia
 ### [Two Russian pilots are abducted in Sudan's western Darfur region. ](/news/2010/08/30/two-russian-pilots-are-abducted-in-sudan-s-western-darfur-region.md)
-_Context: Darfur, Sudan, Russia_
+_Context: Sudan, Russia, Darfur_

 ##### Nigeria
 ### [Gunmen kidnap a politician in southern Nigeria, days after a supporter of President Goodluck Jonathan was also kidnapped. ](/news/2010/08/30/gunmen-kidnap-a-politician-in-southern-nigeria-days-after-a-supporter-of-president-goodluck-jonathan-was-also-kidnapped.md)